kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 ### Traffic Splitting

 In scenarios involving traffic splitting, session persistence impacts load balancing done after routing.
-When a persistent session is established and traffic splitting is configured across services, the persistence to a single backend MUST be maintained across services.
+When a persistent session is established and traffic splitting is configured across services, the persistence to a single backend MUST be maintained across services, even if the weight is set to 0.
 Consequently, a persistent session takes precedence over traffic split weights when selecting a backend after route matching.
 It's important to note that session persistence does not impact the process of route matching.